 4.- Locator (1): this is one of the most important parts, and we will describe it in detail.

-External USB-C connector and switch ON button that will be pushed when the cap is attached and closed.
+The external USB-C connector and switch ON button will be pushed when the cap is attached and closed.
 There is also a potentiometer it may be used for channel configuration:

 There is a serial number on the motherboard.
-I believe this is a serial number of the sensor itself when configured by the manufacturer:
+I believe this is the serial number of the sensor itself when configured by the manufacturer: